EricMaeker/dokuwiki-plugin-pubmed/README.md

 - *vancouver* : Full Vancouver citation see [Vancouver].
 - *short* : ISO citation in a short way.
 - *long* : full ISO citation including all authors, article title, journal title, volume, year, month, pages.
+- *long_pdf* : full ISO citation including all authors, article title, journal title, volume, year, month, pages.
+If you own the PDF file a link will show.
 - *long_abstract* : append the full abstract to the *long* citation.
 The abstract can toggled and is hidden by default.
+- *long_abstract_pdf* : append the full abstract to the *long* citation.
+The abstract can toggled and is hidden by default.
+If you own the PDF file a link will show.
 - or *user* defined : you can define you own citation formula (see below).

 ### Plugin parameters